hsource/image-quality-assessment/WANDERLOG.md

 We use the model to assess quality inside of our app, using TensorFlowJS.
 Since the original model is run in Python, we need to export it for our use.

-# How-to convert the model for Javascript use
+# Setting up the environment

 Before starting all of this, clone the repository at https://github.com/hsource/image-quality-assessment instead of the original idealo one, since it has special code.